 A document is the equivalent of a record in a traditional database.
 It consists of name and value fields.
 Each field is an association between a name and a value and is similar to a column in a relational database.

-A collection is a group of MongoDB documents, and corresponds to a table created with any other RDMS like Oracle or MS SQL on a relational database.
+A collection is a group of MongoDB documents, and corresponds to a table created with any other Relational Database Management System (RDMS) like Oracle or MS SQL on a relational database.
 It has no predefined structure.

 A database is a container of collections, just as an RDMS is a container of tables for relational databases.
 Each has its own set of files on the file system.
 A MongoDB server can store multiple databases.